Skip to main content

 Exercise Protocols for Hormonal Optimization

 While any physical activity is beneficial, the type, intensity, and consistency of your exercise routine can elicit different hormonal responses.
 Tailoring your workouts to your specific goals can be a powerful tool for reshaping your body composition.
-The two primary forms of exercise to consider are and cardiovascular exercise, each with unique effects on your endocrine system.
+The two primary forms of exercise to consider are resistance training and cardiovascular exercise, each with unique effects on your endocrine system.

 Resistance Training and Anabolic Hormones

 Resistance training, which involves working your muscles against a force, is particularly effective for improving body composition.
-It does more than just build muscle; it also enhances your hormonal environment for and muscle gain.
+It does more than just build muscle; it also enhances your hormonal environment for fat loss and muscle gain.
 Here is how:

 • Increased Insulin Sensitivity ∞ Resistance training improves your muscles’ ability to absorb and use glucose, which can help lower insulin levels and reduce fat storage.